decentology/fast-floward-1/week1/day3/readMe.md

   --arg String:"FastFloward"
 ```

+Warning!
+If you're using Windows PowerShell or any other non-unix like terminal, please only use `--arg` to set your arguments. `--args-json` doesn't work on Windows.

 We can also use **JSON** to encode our arguments.
 Remember, the top-level has to be an array `[]`, like in this example.

 ```sh